What is Sustainability and How Do I Teach It?

 - Establish what the average carbon footprint is for your entire class and set a goal to reduce it to a certain amount by the end of the term or semester.
 Have students examine the lifestyle changes suggested to them in their own results and identify which change they will embrace to help lower the class carbon footprint.

-Our printable Ways to Reduce Your Carbon Footprint poster is free to download and is an excellent teaching resource to use alongside this activity.
+Our printable Ways to Reduce Your Carbon Footprint poster is an excellent teaching resource to use alongside this activity.

 4. Trip Tally